 Don’t wait until after Christmas when the sales begin to start posting about your upcoming offers.
 Nowadays, everything is sales-focused, so don’t be afraid to start your marketing campaigns nice and early (because other brands won’t wait!).

-And while you’re at it, start planning and thinking about all the big hashtag holidays and events you don’t want to miss in 2019!
-Iconosquare has just released a Social Media Calendar to help you plan out your communications and campaigns next year.
+And while you’re at it, start planning and thinking about all the big hashtag holidays and events you don’t want to miss in 2020!
+Iconosquare has just released its brand new Social Media Calendar to help you plan out your communications and campaigns next year.

 You can get it right here, right now! 👇

-Any other Instagram tips for Christmas that you’d like to share?
+Any other Instagram tips (Christmas only!) that you’d like to share?
 Drop us a comment below!